CSC09555-v01.jpg

 Biography

-Fort Worth, Texas based bassoonist Nicole Haywood has made a name for herself as one of the fastest rising orchestral musicians in the country, having held numerous positions in professional orchestras on both United States coasts.
+Fort Worth, Texas based bassoonist Nicole Haywood Vera Tenorio has made a name for herself as one of the fastest rising orchestral musicians in the country, having held numerous positions in professional orchestras on both United States coasts.
 Using her orchestral positions as a platform, she continues to seek opportunities to contribute to the community on a more intimate scale as an educator and chamber musician.
-Currently, Nicole is looking forward to serving as Acting Bassoon/Contrabassoon of the Fort Worth Symphony Orchestra for the 2023 - 2024 season.
-Nicole is also Assistant Principal and Second Bassoon of the Grant Park Orchestra in Chicago during the summer months.
+Nicole is currently Acting Bassoon/Contrabassoon of the Fort Worth Symphony Orchestra.
+She is also Assistant Principal and Second Bassoon of the Grant Park Orchestra in Chicago during the summer months.
 She previously served as Acting Assistant Principal and Second Bassoon of the Oregon Symphony for three seasons, Acting Second Bassoon of the Kansas City Symphony and Acting Bassoon/Contrabassoon of The Florida Orchestra.

 While with the Kansas City Symphony, Nicole took part in several significant projects, including a performance of Jan Dismas Zelenka's Trio Sonata No. 5 during the Symphony’s “Happy Hour” chamber music series and her first recording credit: a collection of Brahms orchestrations in collaboration with Reference Recordings, including Arnold Schoenberg’s orchestration of Brahms’s Piano Quartet No. 1.
 Nicole is also proud to have a handful of recording credits with the Oregon Symphony, including Gabriela Lena Frank’s Walkabout: Concerto for Orchestra.